Thursday, May 30, 2024

 Comparison: The mode is the most frequently occurring value in the dataset.
 Understanding common pricing trends can be useful.

-Contrast: While the mean and median provide central measures, the mode gives insight into popular price points.
+Contrast: While the mean and median provide central measures, the mode offers insight into the most common price points.
 This information can be valuable in identifying pricing patterns and preferences in the housing market.

 5. Standard Deviation: